In Wonder Man, Yahya Abdul-Mateen II Perfectly Captures The Anxiety Of Excellence

 Their dynamic is hilarious.
 Simon's anxious perfectionism is constantly butting up against Trevor's chaotic "we'll figure it out" energy and it's also the emotional heart of the show.
 Trevor becomes the person who gives Simon permission to be imperfect, to make mistakes, to take up space without apology.
 Their friendship is a quiet rebellion.
 And when you juxtapose the purity of Simon and Trevor’s bond with what goes on between Byron Bowers’ DeMarr “Doorman” Davis and Josh Gad (playing the asshole version of himself) in Episode 4 (a truly revolutionary, gorgeous, gutting episode), it’s even more evident how special their friendship is.

-My favorite scene of the series comes when Simon and Trevor are at the house of the famed eccentric director or Wonder Man (the movie within the show) participating in a day-long audition.
+My favourite scene of the series comes when Simon and Trevor are at the house of the famed eccentric director of Wonder Man (the movie within the show), participating in a day-long audition.
 When put on the spot to improvise a monologue, Simon cracks and resorts to reciting a scene from Pretty Woman.
 Yes, that Pretty Woman.
-Abdul Mateen II says he had fun channeling his inner Julia Roberts, but aside from the comedy of that scene, it’s more proof of Simon’s debilitating anxiety.
+Abdul Mateen II says he had fun channelling his inner Julia Roberts, but aside from the comedy of that scene, it’s more proof of Simon’s debilitating anxiety.

 “That just shows how much of a wreck Simon is.
 Simon is a control freak.
 He has a photographic memory so he remembers every line from every movie he’s ever seen.
 He has it in his head.
 That was a lot of fun.
 He’s trying his best,” Abdul Mateen II says with a laugh.